lskerrett/Covid_and_Real_Estate_Canada/README.md

 ### **Part 2: Supervised machine learning**

 Supervised machine learning (Neural Networks) was used to build a model which predicts the housing price index for a particular city.
-This model will be trained with data for years before 2020 and then used to predict house price index for the year 2020 which is when the COVID-19 pandemic happened.
-We will then analize if the difference between the predictions and the actual house price index for the year 2020 are statistically significant or not.
-If the difference is statistically significant, this could suggest an effect on house price index due to COVID-19.
+Data for years up to 2019 was split into training and evaluation dataset to calculate the model.
+Then, the model was used to predict house price index from the beginning of COVID-19 pandemic in Canada (March 2020).
+We will then show in a plot the changes between the predictions and the actual house price index for the year 2020.

 ### Comments (Can Delete After we're done)
 - Need to revise the unsupervised machine learning model to simply portray a relationship between housing price index, and type of city/property before and after covid (to identify a trend)